-These documents and advice should be reviewed every 5 years but especially if your circumstances have changed such as you have separated from your partner, divorced, married, someone listed in the will has passed away, you start a company or change your trust beneficiaries or trustee and so on.
+These documents and advice should be reviewed every five years but especially if your circumstances have changed such as you have separated from your partner, divorced, married, someone listed in the Will has passed away, you start a company or change your trust beneficiaries or trustee and so on.

-A will is a statement of wishes by you to the people you care the most about.
-It tells those you love how you wish for estate to be managed and distributed after your passing.
+A Will is a statement of wishes by you to the people you care the most about.
+It tells those you love how you wish for the estate to be managed and distributed after your passing.

 The role of an executor is a large responsibility, and it is recommended that you discuss the role with the person you wish to appoint to make sure they feel comfortable with the role.

-It is also recommended that you consider appointing an alternative executor should the person you wish to appoint first is unable to act for your estate at the time of your passing.
-This will allow for longevity of your will.
+It is also recommended that you consider appointing an alternative executor should the person you wish to appoint first be unable to act for your estate at the time of your passing.
+This will allow for the longevity of your Will.

 You should also consider alternative beneficiaries should your chosen recipients not be able to receive your benefits.

-Please note that if the property is held as tenants in common, then your share of the property shall form part of your will and be distributed in accordance with your will.
-Although, you will also need to consider how the property is currently being used between you and the other co-owner (for example, are they currently residing in the property, do you wish for them to continue to reside in the property after your passing).
+Please note that if the property is held as tenants in common, then your share of the property shall form part of your Will and be distributed in accordance with your Will.
+Although, you will also need to consider how the property is currently being used between you and the other co-owner (for example, are they currently residing in the property, and do you wish for them to continue to reside in the property after your passing).

-When considering what assets will be transferred to which beneficiary, you may wish to consider leaving a specific item (such as a family heirloom or jewelry) or a monetary amount to certain persons.
+When considering what assets will be transferred to which beneficiary, you may wish to consider leaving a specific item (such as a family heirloom or jewellery) or a monetary amount to certain persons.

 When considering who to appoint, you will also need to consider that the guardian will be solely responsible for managing the affairs of your children and will use the assets of your estate to pay for the maintenance, education and support of your children.
 You will also need to consider any shared custody arrangements and any alternative guardians should your appointed guardian not be able to care for the minor children.